computational-linguistics-class/computational-linguistics-class.github.io/assignment5.md

 * Try out a more advanced form of language modeling using a Recurrent Neural Network.

+CCB - todo - give the students a training/dev/test split.

 ## Part 1: Unsmoothed Maximum Likelihood Character-Level Language Models

 We're going to be starting with some [nice, compact code for character-level language models](http://nbviewer.jupyter.org/gist/yoavg/d76121dfde2618422139). that was written by [Yoav Goldberg](http://u.cs.biu.ac.il/~yogo/).
 Here's Yoav's code for training a language model: